Extended Set-based Tasks for Multi-task Execution and Prioritization: Planning of Switching Task Prioritizations

 \begin{proposition} Let $u_1$ and $u_2$ be the control inputs corresponding to the execution of the stacks of tasks prioritized by the prioritization matrices $K_1$ and $K_2$.
 Let the robot execute the control input

 in the time interval $t\in[0,T]$, where $s(t) = 1-\frac{t}{T}$.
 Then, the transition from executing the stack of tasks with prioritization matrix $K_1$ to $K_2$ is continuous.

-Moreover, at each time instant $t\in[0,T]$, relative priorities that do not change in the initial and final prioritized stack are maintained throughout the switching time interval. \end{proposition} \begin{proof} Continuity of the controller $u$ in \eqref{eq:inputtoswitch} follows from the continuity of $u_1$, $u_2$ (as shown in \cite{notomista2020set}), and $s(t)$.
+Moreover, at each time instant $t\in[0,T]$, relative priorities that do not change in the initial and final prioritized stack are maintained throughout the switching time interval. \end{proposition} \begin{proof} Continuity of the controller $u$ in \eqref{eq:inputtoswitch} follows from the continuity of $u_1$, $u_2$ (as shown in \cite{notomista2020set} based on \cite{morris2015continuity}), and $s(t)$.

 It remains to show that the relative priority between tasks, whose relative priority remains unchanged, is kept during the transition.
-To this end, recalling that the component of $\gamma_0(h)$ is different from zero when the corresponding $i$-th task is not fully completed, from Proposition~\ref{prop:cbfpriority}, it follows that when tasks are not completed, one has that
+To this end, recalling that the component of $\gamma_0(h)$ is different from zero when the corresponding $i$-th task is not fully completed, from Proposition~\ref{prop:cbfpriority}, it follows that when tasks are not completed, one has that $\frac{\partial h}{\partial x} u(t) + \gamma(h) = \delta(t)$, for $u(t)$ and $\delta(t)$ solutions of the optimization program \eqref{eq:mainQPpriorities} at time $t$.